shailendrakumaromkar/superfuture-system/README.md

 - Draw Out the Architecture diagram - Show how smart contracts are structured and interact with each other.
 - Write the functions that need to be created in order for the above smart contracts to work with each other.
 Example: function transfer ( address dst , uint256 amount ){}
 NOTE:
-- What is the point of the above task?
+- What is the point of the above task ?
-- We will be building a similar system above and want to understand how you think about the various parameters and organization of code in a clean way
+- We will be building a similar system above & want to understand how you think about the various parameters and organization of code in a clean way

 ### Solution